saynb/Detect-Insults-in-Social-commentary/README.txt

 		It will take some time to train all the data based on five models, print the results.
 		At the end, a pkl will will be generated on basis of the best configuration (which is a part of submission) and can be used as a model for future classifications.
+	2.)
+Run test_script.py to test the model.
+In caseif you don't want to make any changes to the model, just skip step 1 and run this file.
+It takes a sentence as an input and tells you whether it is an insult or not.

 You can clone the git repo at : https://github.com/saynb/Detect-Insults-in-Social-commentary.git Code Repository : https://github.com/saynb/Detect-Insults-in-Social-commentary